Bishopsgate

 Bishopsgate was one of the eastern gates in London's former defensive wall.
+The gate's name is traditionally attributed to Earconwald, who was Bishop of London in the 7th century.
+It was first built in Roman times and marked the beginning of Ermine Street, the ancient road running from London to York (Eboracum).
+The gate was rebuilt twice in the 15th and 18th centuries, but was permanently demolished in 1760.

-The gate gave its name to the Bishopsgate Ward of the City of London.
-The ward is traditionally divided into Bishopsgate Within, inside the line wall, and Bishopsgate Without beyond it.
+Bishopsgate gave its name to the Bishopsgate Ward of the City of London.
+The ward is traditionally divided into Bishopsgate Within, inside the line of the former wall, and Bishopsgate Without beyond it.
 Bishopsgate Without is described as part of London's East End.
 The ancient boundaries of the City wards were reviewed in 1994 and 2013, so that the wards no longer correspond very closely to their historic extents.
-Bishopsgate Without gained a significant part of Shoreditch from the London Borough of Hackney, while nearly all of Bishopsgate Within was transferred to other wards.
+Bishopsgate Without gained a significant part of Moorfields from the London Borough of Hackney, while nearly all of Bishopsgate Within was transferred to other wards.

 Bishopsgate is also the name of the street, being the part of the originally Roman Ermine Street (now the A10) within the traditional extent of the Ward.

 The gate

 The gate was first built in the Roman era, probably at the time the wall was first built.
-The road though the gate, Ermine Street, known at this point as Bishopsgate, was in place long before the wall and the gate.
+The road though the gate, Ermine Street (known at this point as Bishopsgate) was in place long before the wall and the gate.

 The gate is traditionally held to be named after Earconwald, a 7th-century Bishop of London (Bishop of the East Saxons).
 One of the ward's ancient churches, St Ethelburga-the-Virgin within Bishopsgate, is dedicated to Eorconwald's sister, St Ethelburga of Barking, the first Abbess of Barking Abbey.

 In 1471, during the Wars of the Roses, the Yorkist-turned supporter of the House of Lancaster Bastard Fauconberg attacked London, trying to force his way across London Bridge and also attacking the eastern gates with a further five thousand men and artillery.
 Bishopsgate was set on fire and the attackers came close to capturing nearby Aldgate and with it the city.
 The attackers were repulsed from both gates with heavy losses, before being chased back to Bow Bridge and Blackwall.

 The Bishop's Gate was rebuilt by the Hansa merchants in 1471 in exchange for steelyard privileges.
 Its final form was erected in 1735 by the City authorities, but demolished in 1760.
 This gate often displayed the heads of criminals on spikes.
 London Wall (which is no longer extant in this sector) divided the ward and road into an intramural portion called Bishopsgate Within and an extramural portion called Bishopsgate Without.

 The site of this former gate is marked by a stone bishop's mitre, fixed high upon a building located near Bishopsgate's junction with Wormwood Street, by the gardens there and facing the Heron Tower.